tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

+### Core purpose refinements

+A number of functions have been deprecated to keep purrr focused on its core purpose: facilitating functional programming in R. Deprecating these functions makes purrr easier to maintain because it reduces the surface area for bugs and issues, and it makes purrr easier to learn because there's a clearer common thread that ties together all functions.

+-   [`cross()`](https://purrr.tidyverse.org/reference/cross.html) and all its variants have been deprecated because they're slow and buggy, and a better approach already exists in [`tidyr::expand_grid()`](https://tidyr.tidyverse.org/reference/expand_grid.html).

+-   [`update_list()`](https://purrr.tidyverse.org/reference/update_list.html), [`rerun()`](https://purrr.tidyverse.org/reference/rerun.html), and the use of tidyselect with [`map_at()`](https://purrr.tidyverse.org/reference/map_if.html) and friends have been deprecated because we no longer believe that non-standard evaluation is a good fit for purrr.

+-   The `lift_*` family of functions has been deprecated because they rely on a style of function manipulation that is uncommon in R.

+-   [`prepend()`](https://purrr.tidyverse.org/reference/prepend.html), [`rdunif()`](https://purrr.tidyverse.org/reference/rdunif.html), [`rbernoulli()`](https://purrr.tidyverse.org/reference/rbernoulli.html), [`when()`](https://purrr.tidyverse.org/reference/when.html), and [`list_along()`](https://purrr.tidyverse.org/reference/along.html) have all been deprecated because they don't align with the core purpose of purrr.

+-   `splice()` was deprecated because we no longer believe that automatic splicing makes for good UI and there are other ways to achieve the same result.

+Deprecation means that the functions will continue to work, you'll get warned once every 8 hours if you use them.
+In several years time, we'll release an update which causes the warnings to occur on every time you use them, and a few years after that they'll transformed to throwing errors.

+Along with these deprecations, we've also decided not to tackle an important extension: multicore computation.
+If you want that, we recommend [furrr](https://furrr.futureverse.org).

 ## Documentation and licensing

-In purrr's documentation, we have switched to using the base pipe (`|>`) instead of magrittr's pie (`%>%`) and R's anonymous function short hand (`\(x) x + 1`) instead of formula syntax (`~ .x + 1`).
+In purrr's documentation, we have switched to using the base pipe (`|>`) instead of magrittr's pie (`|>`) and R's anonymous function short hand (`\(x) x + 1`) instead of formula syntax (`~ .x + 1`).
 We believe that these are more readable because they can be used in every package.

-Note, that due to the [tidyverse R dependency policy](https://www.tidyverse.org/blog/2019/04/r-version-support/), purrr works in R 3.5, 3.6, 4.0, 4.1, and 4.2, but the base pipe and anonymous function sytnax are only available in R 4.0 and later.
+Note, that due to the [tidyverse R dependency policy](https://www.tidyverse.org/blog/2019/04/r-version-support/), purrr works in R 3.5, 3.6, 4.0, 4.1, and 4.2, but the base pipe and anonymous function syntax are only available in R 4.0 and later.
 To allow purrr to continue to pass `R CMD check`, the examples are automatically disabled in older versions of R.

 Similarly, inline with our new tidyverse policy [purrr has been re-licensed](https://www.tidyverse.org/blog/2021/12/relicensing-packages/) with the MIT license.

 ## Mapping

-The map functions have received a major overhaul:
+The map functions have received a major overhaul.
+There's four features that you particularly need to know about:

 -   Progress bars
 -   Errors give location